braze-inc/braze-docs/_docs/_developer_guide/platform_wide/debugging.md

 ![The "SDK Debugger" page.]({% image_buster /assets/img/sdk_debugger/select_create_debugging_session.png %})

-### Step 3: Search & Select a user
+### Step 3: Select a user

 Search for a user using their email address, `external_id`, user alias, or push token.
 When you're ready to start your session, select **Select User**.

 ![The debugging page for the selected user.]({% image_buster /assets/img/sdk_debugger/search_and_select_user.png %}){: style="max-width:85%;"}

-### Step 4: Pair device & relaunch app
+### Step 4: Relaunch the app
-{% alert important %}
-Once your device is successfully paired, you will need to relaunch your app to ensure initialization logs are captured as well.
-{% endalert %}

-Open your application and wait for confirmation that your device is paired.
-Once paired, confirm and proceed to the next step where you will need to close and relaunch your app in order to ensure initialzation logs are captured for your application.
+First, launch the app and confirm that your device is paired.
+If the pairing is successful, relaunch your app&#8212;this will ensure that app's initialization logs are fully captured.

 ### Step 5: Complete the reproduction steps

-After restarting your app, follow the reproduction steps for your error.
+After relaunching your app, follow the steps to reproduce the error.

+{% alert tip %}
 When you're reproducing the error, be sure to follow the reproduction steps as closely as possible, so you can create quality [debug logs](#step-6-export-your-session-logs-optional).
+{% endalert %}

 ### Step 6: End your session